pologrp/polo/docs/getting-started/compilation.rst

   If ``-D CMAKE_INSTALL_PREFIX=$HOME/local`` is not used in :ref:`install`, we can drop ``-D CMAKE_PREFIX_PATH=$HOME/local`` when building targets that require ``polo``.
-This is the case when ``polo`` is installed in system directories, or when Docker images are used.
+This is the case when ``polo`` is installed in system directories or when Docker images are used.

 In the end, the executable should give the following output::